SlavSquatSuperstar/mayonez-engine-2d/README.md

 ## License

-This software is licensed under the GNU General Public License (GPL) v3 or any later version, which grants copyleft protections.
+This software is licensed under the [GNU General Public License, version 3](https://www.gnu.org/licenses/#GPL) (GPLv3)  or any later version, which grants copyleft protections.

 In true communist/socialist fashion, the source code of this program is freely available to access, run, share, and modify.

 Any forks of this project must also be distributed under the same license and may not be made or used in any proprietary (closed-source) applications.
-They may still be monetized, as long as the code is open.
+They may still be monetized, as long as the code is open to the public.
-See [LICENSE.txt](LICENSE.txt) for more details.
+See [LICENSE.txt](LICENSE.txt) or read the [online version]((https://www.gnu.org/licenses/gpl-3.0.html)) for more details.

+This software should not be redistributed without the license file.
+If your download does not contain the GPL license, you should ask the distributor to include it.
+The [.txt version](https://www.gnu.org/licenses/gpl-3.0.txt) is available on the GNU website.

-Copyright © 2023 GPL License
+Copyright © 2023 GPLv3 License